rickshory/vegnab-blog/index.md

 ---
-title: Welcome to my blog
+title: Welcome to the VegNab blog
 ---
+After a long hiatus, VegNab is back as a web app.